yeppog/tp/docs/DeveloperGuide.md

     - 1a1.
 TaskMaster2103 shows an error message.

       Use case resumes at step 1.

+- 2a.
+Taskmaster2103 adds a person who is a contact in a task.

+    - 2a1.
+TaskMaster2103 updates the tasks' contacts.

+    Use case ends.

 #### Use case: UCP02 - Edit a person